fonkgoku/base34-posts/posts/the-hosts-file-for-greater-productivity.md

 Go to `c:\windows\system32\drivers\etc\hosts` (you can just paste it into your explorer's navigation bar).
 You will need to open the file in an editor with administrator access to save the changes.

 ### For Unix based operating systems (MacOS or Ubuntu),
 Go to `/etc/hosts/`.
-In MacOS you can do so by opening the Finder and via "Go" -> "Go to folder..." -> paste `/etc/hosts/` in the input and hit "Go"
+In MacOS you can do so by opening the Finder and via "Go" -> "Go to folder..." -> paste `/etc/hosts/` in the input and hit "Go".

 ### Paste the following snippet into your hosts file: